andijakl/nrgkick-homeassistant/ARCHITECTURE.md

     control_key: str,
     error_message: str,
 ) -> None:
+    """Execute command and verify response."""
-    """Execute command, wait for device sync, refresh, then verify state.""" await command_func()                    # Execute API call
+    # Execute API call and get response
-    await asyncio.sleep(2)                  # Device processing time
-    await self.async_request_refresh()      # Fetch updated state

-    # Verify device accepted the command
-    actual_value = self.data.get("control", {}).get(control_key)
-    if actual_value != expected_value:
+    response = await command_func()

+    # Check if response contains error message
+    if "Response" in response:
         raise NRGkickApiClientCommunicationError(
-            f"{error_message} Device did not accept the command."
+            f"{error_message} {response['Response']}"
         )

+    # Verify device returned the expected value
+    if control_key in response:
+        actual_value = response[control_key]
+        if float(actual_value) != float(expected_value):
+            raise NRGkickApiClientCommunicationError(
+                f"{error_message} Device returned unexpected value: "
+                f"{actual_value} (expected {expected_value})."
+            )

+        # Update coordinator data immediately
+        self.data["control"][control_key] = actual_value
+    else:
+        # Fallback: refresh to get current state
+        await asyncio.sleep(2)
+        await self.async_request_refresh()
 ```

 All four control methods (`async_set_current`, `async_set_charge_pause`, `async_set_energy_limit`, `async_set_phase_count`) use this helper with lambda functions to wrap their API calls.

 **Why This Pattern:**

-1. **Command Latency**: The device's REST API returns HTTP 200 immediately but processes changes asynchronously.
-The 2-second delay ensures the device has completed processing before verification.

-2. **State Verification**: After refresh, the coordinator verifies the device's actual state matches the expected value.
-If the device rejected the command (e.g., due to charging state restrictions), an exception is raised and the UI state reverts.

-3. **Error Prevention**: Without verification, the UI could show the new value optimistically even if the device rejected the command.
-Verification ensures UI consistency with actual device state.
+1. **API Response Format**: The device's control API returns different responses:
+   - **Success**: `{"current_set": 6.7}` - Returns the new value directly
+   - **Error**: `{"Response": "Charging pause is blocked by solar-charging"}` - Returns error message

+2. **Immediate Verification**: The response contains the actual applied value, so no delay/refresh is needed in the success case.
+This makes the UI update instantly.

+3. **Error Detection**: By checking for the `"Response"` key, we can detect and report device-side errors (like solar charging blocking commands) with the actual error message from the device.

+4. **State Consistency**: The coordinator immediately updates its data with the response value, ensuring the UI shows the correct state without waiting for the next polling cycle.

-4. **Code Reuse**: The helper method eliminates duplication across all four control methods.
+5. **Code Reuse**: The helper method eliminates duplication across all four control methods.
 Changes to verification logic only need to be made in one place.

+6. **Fallback Support**: If the response doesn't contain the expected key (unexpected API behavior), the system falls back to the old refresh-based verification.

-5. **User Feedback**: If verification fails, entities catch the exception and display an error notification.
-The UI state automatically reverts to the actual device value from the refresh.
+7. **User Feedback**: If verification fails, entities catch the exception and display an error notification with the device's actual error message (e.g., "blocked by solar-charging").

 ### 4. Lovelace Dashboard Integration